LukeSmithxyz/emailwiz/README.md

 5. `apt purge` all your previous (failed) attempts to install and configure a mail server.
 Get rid of _all_ your system settings for Postfix, Dovecot, OpenDKIM and everything else.
 This script builds off of a fresh install.
-6. Some VPS providers block port 25 (used to send mail).
-You may need to request that this port be opened to send mail successfully.
-Although I have never had to do this on a Vultr VPS, others have had this issue so if you cannot send, contact your VPS provider.
+6. Some VPS providers block mail port numbers like 25, 933 or 587 by default.
+   You may need to request these ports be opened to send mail successfully.
+   Vultr and most other VPS providers will respond immediately and open the ports for you if you open a support ticket.

 ## Post-install requirement!